ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

  * `tile_centered`:
    * True:  each tile is centered around 0/0
-   * False: all tiles are offset so the all "fit together" when the all are loaded into a 3D viewer, such as Meshlab
+   * False: all tiles are offset so the all "fit together" when they all are loaded into a 3D viewer, such as Meshlab

  * `zip_file_name`: Prefix of output filename.
 The end is the datetime of the file's creation.